chennisden/dotfiles/README.md

-# Dennis Chen's Ubuntu Dotfiles
+# Dennis Chen's Arch Dotfiles

-These are my dotfiles I use to setup Ubuntu.
-These *should* work on any distro of Linux (besides `ubuntu_setup`).
+These are my dotfiles I use to setup Arch.
+I used to use Ubuntu but finally got around to installing Arch.
+So now I can say

+    I use arch btw.

 I am a beginner.
 I do not really know what I am doing.
 These are public in the hopes that they will be useful to other people, but word of warning: it is incredibly likely I screw up in a myriad of ways.
 Since my dotfiles are personal, there is absolutely no guarantee of stability.